-Neuroimaging is important for determining the aetiology of both NE and neonatal seizures, guiding clinical decision making and prognosis, especially after hypoxic-ischaemic injury 8 and informing risk management and medico-legal proceedings.
-Hypoxia-ischaemia is associated with well described patterns of injury which vary depending on a number of clinical factors including gestational age, and the nature, severity and timing of the insult.
-Neuroimaging also has a high diagnostic yield for other causes of NE and seizures with CrUS, MRI and occasionally CT scanning (e.g., if acute neurosurgical intervention might be needed) all having a role in the early management of these infants.
+Neuroimaging is important for determining the aetiology of both NE and neonatal seizures, guiding clinical decision-making and prognosis, especially after hypoxic-ischaemic injury 8 and informing risk management and medico-legal proceedings.
+Hypoxia-ischaemia is associated with well-described patterns of injury, which vary depending on a number of clinical factors including gestational age, and the nature, severity and timing of the insult.
+Neuroimaging also has a high diagnostic yield for other causes of NE and seizures with CrUS, MRI and occasionally CT scanning (e.g. if acute neurosurgical intervention might be needed and MRI isn't available) all having a role in the early management of these infants.

-It is beyond the scope of this framework to describe specific injury patterns associated with NE and seizures, which are well described in the literature 9, but it will instead focus on the timing of imaging of the brain following clinical presentation.
+It is beyond the scope of this framework to describe specific injury patterns associated with NE and seizures, which are well described in the literature 9, but it will instead focus on the image acquisition and timing of brain imaging following clinical presentation.